IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 6. Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.

-In this experiment a random assortment of seven baffles was used.
-Again, the AD model more accurately fits the measured data.

-Observations: we observed some side slip through the edges of the baffles because we did not tape the sides

 #### Conclusion